enoskyeza/practice/README.md

 Dynamic Styling:

 Create an HTML page with a div element.
 Write JavaScript code that changes the background color of the div when the mouse hovers over it and returns it to the original color when the mouse leaves.

+Accordion:

+Implement an HTML accordion with collapsible sections.
+Write JavaScript code to toggle the visibility of the content when the user clicks on the accordion headers.